|Please let us know if you find any changes to this information so we can keep it updated. Thanks!! 760-552-1520 or send us an email (at the right).|

 - Big Trees State Park (3.5 mi)

 Great examples of giant sequoia redwoods (250’ tall, 30’ across), nice nature/hiking trails for all ages.
+(Dogs allowed only on fire roads.)
 See photo on top of “stump” on Photos & Video page.
 Access to the Stanislaus River in the summer.
 Snow shoeing, x-country skiing, a small sledding hill and warming hut (with free cocoa!) in the winter.

 NE on Hwy 4 (2 mi), entrance on the right.
 209-795-2334